-A detailed model on the ion transport in binary electrolytes has been presented previously , which included an experimental evaluation and a concentration-dependent parameterization of the conductivity, mutual diffusion coefficient and ion transfer number.
+Model.
+A detailed model on the ion transport in binary electrolytes has been presented previously, which included an experimental evaluation and a concentration-dependent parameterization of the molar conductivity, mutual diffusion coefficient and ion transfer numbers.
 This transport model describes the electric field and diffusion driven motion of dissolved ions in liquid electrolytes and is in the following adapted to an electrolyte with three ion types.
-The aim is here to parameterize the multi-ion system on the basis of reported experimental conductivities, diffusion coefficients and transfer numbers on the binary electrolyte systems of CuSO4 and Na2SO4, respectively.
+This multi-ion system is in the following parameterized on the basis of reported experimental conductivities, diffusion coefficients and transfer numbers on the binary electrolyte systems of $CuSO_4$ and $Na_2SO_4$ , respectively.
 The source codes of this approach are supplied in the supporting information.

-Figure 1 summarizes the data on molar conductivity, diffusion coefficient and cation transfer number of aqueous CuSO4 and Na2SO4 electrolyte solutions, respectively, referring to the data reported by Owen et. al , Bester-Roag et. al , Emanuel et. al , Noulty et. al , Woolf et. al , Rard et. al , Pikal et. al and Longsworth et. al .
-The molar conductivity and diffusion coefficients decrease towards higher electrolyte concentrations, which is a direct result of the ion-ion interaction that is described by the Debye-Hückel theory .
-Most of the literature reported values at the standard temperature of 25°C, whereas the measurements in this study were performed at 20°C. The effect of temperature on the molar conductivity and diffusion coefficient is treated as discussed elsewhere in detail .
+Figure 1 summarizes the data on molar conductivity, diffusion coefficient and cation transfer number of aqueous CuSO4 and Na2SO4 electrolyte solutions, respectively, referring to the data reported by Owen et al., Bester-Roag et al. 44, Emanuel et al. 45, Noulty et al. 46, Woolf et al. 47, Rard et al. 48, Pikal et al. 49 and Longsworth et al..
+The molar conductivity and diffusion coefficients decrease towards higher electrolyte concentrations, which is a direct result of the ion-ion interaction that is described by the Debye-Hückel theory.
+Most of the literature reported values at the standard temperature of 25 °C, whereas the measurements in this study were performed at 20 °C. The effect of temperature on the molar conductivity and diffusion coefficient is discussed elsewhere in detail.
 The conductivity and the transfer coefficient of the CuSO4 electrolyte show a more distinct concentration dependence than those of the Na2SO4 electrolyte.
-The dissolution of CuSO4 acidifies the aqueous solvent, however, the concentration of protons is more than 1000 smaller than the concentration of dissolved copper for which the impact on protons on the transport model is negligible .
-The trends of the concentration dependence of the electrolyte properties can be described on the basis of the Debye-Hückel theory, whereas the complexity of the aqueous solutions do not allow a precise theoretical prediction of ion-ion interactions and their impact on conductivities and diffusion coefficients 53,54.
-Thus, the experimental data is described by analytical non-physical equations which adequately describe the concentration dependence of the literature data in Figure 1 as discussed in the supporting information in detail.
+The dissolution of CuSO4 acidifies the aqueous solvent, however, the concentration of protons is more than 1000 smaller than the concentration of dissolved copper for which the impact on protons on the transport model is negligible.
+The trends of the concentration dependence of the electrolyte properties can be described on the basis of the Debye-Hückel theory, whereas the complexity of the aqueous solutions do not allow a precise theoretical prediction of ion-ion interactions and their impact on conductivities and diffusion coefficients.
+Thus, the experimental data is described by analytical non-physical equations which adequately describe the concentration dependence of the literature data in Fig. 1 as discussed in the supporting information in detail.